vinodh06/CodeScannerPackage/README.md

 2. And then create a scanner view like this one

-CodeScannerView(showScanner: $showScanner, metaDataObjectTypes: [.ean8, .ean13]) { barCode in print(barCode)
+CodeScannerView(showScanner: $showScanner, metadataObjectTypes: [.ean8, .ean13]) { barCode in print(barCode)
 }

 There are 3 parameters that must be passed when initialising CodeScannerView

 1. showScanner - sends the binding bool variable to show or hide the scanner.
 Once the code is scanned, this variable is set to false to close the scanner view.

-2. metaDataObjectTypes - sends the metadata objects in this argument.
+2. metadataObjectTypes - sends the metadata objects in this argument.

 For barcode - [.ean8, .ean13, .pdf417...] must be sent